Asset holding company regime: the ownership condition

 As set out above, generally there is no way to trace through a (non-QAHC) company owning a QAHC to reach a category A investor.
 The exception to this is to provision for an intermediate company to be a category A investor.
 However, an intermediate company (for example, a Luxembourg AHC between the fund and the UK AHC) must be 99% owned by category A investors (under para 11(2)).
 This sets a strict test which would not allow any meaningful co-investment by non-category A investors in the Luxembourg AHC.
 This will in practice likely limit the use of the intermediate company limb to where the Luxembourg intermediate AHC is wholly owned by one or more category A investor.
 The exception to this would be where the Lux AHC is an AIF (for example, a RAIF (reserved alternative investment fund)) in which case it could be a qualifying fund in its own right if it is held non-closely or it meets the 70% category A investor test.

-In the example on the right in figure 4 the Lux AHC is held by more than 70% category A investors so would be a qualifying fund enabling the UK AHC to qualify for the QAHC regime.
+In the example in figure 4 the Lux AHC is held by more than 70% category A investors so would be a qualifying fund enabling the UK AHC to qualify for the QAHC regime.

 It is hoped that the 99% requirement will be relaxed in the future as there does not seem to be a good policy reason for the higher requirement provided the look through ownership of the QAHC by category A investors does not drop below 70%.